Anomalous Quadrupole Topological Insulators in 2D Nonsymmorphic Sonic Crystals

-Here, the Wannier band index $n^\prime$ is often different from the index $n$.
-From the last two relations, we find that the Wannier bands are symmetric with respect to $k_y\to -k_y$ and $\nu\to -\nu$, as seen from Fig.~2.
-Explicitly, the glide reflection $G_x$ transforms the first (third) Wannier band into the second (fourth) Wannier band, while the $G_y$ transforms the first (second) Wannier band to the third (fourth) Wannier band.
-The inversion transforms the first (second) Wannier band to the fourth (third) Wannier band.
-Therefore, the four Wannier bands are connected to each other by the glide and inversion symmetries.
-From the above relations, we also find that the sum Wannier sectors, ``1+2" and ``4+3'', are gapless, i.e., $\nu_{y, 1}+\nu_{y, 2}=-\frac{1}{2}$ and $\nu_{y, 3}+\nu_{y, 4}=\frac{1}{2}$, whereas the difference Wannier sectors, ``1-2" and ``4-3", are gapped [Figs.~2(b) and 2(e)].
+Here, $n^\prime\ne n$ are Wannier band indices.
+We notice that ${\cal I}$ transforms the first (second) Wannier band to the fourth (third) Wannier band.
+Besides, $G_x$ transforms the first (third) Wannier band into the second (fourth) Wannier band, while $G_y$ transforms the first (second) Wannier band to the third (fourth) Wannier band.
+Thus, the four Wannier bands are intrinsically connected to each other.

-{\sl Nested Wannier bands and Wannier sector polarizations}.---We now verify the quadrupole topology for the $p2gg$ and $p4gm$ SCs.
-The four Wannier bands in the $p2gg$ crystals provide a larger Hilbert space for the topological phenomena.
-The quadrupole topology in the difference Wannier sectors is verified through the nested Wannier band approach which gives the Wannier sector polarizations.
-For instance, the polarization of the first Wannier band is given by, $P^{\nu_y}_{x, 1}=\frac{1}{2\pi}\int dk_y p^{\nu_y}_{x,1}$ where $p^{\nu_y}_{x,1}$ is the nested Wannier band which is calculated from the Wilson-loop of the Wannier functions [see Supplemental Material for details].

-Due to the absence of the mirror symmetry, the Wannier polarizations, i.e., $P^{\nu_y}_{x, \alpha}$ ($\alpha=1,...,4$), are non-quantized [see Figs.~2(a) and 2(d)].
-As demonstrated in Ref.~\cite{qti1,qti2}, the Wannier polarizations are connected to the edge polarizations.
-That is, ``1+2'' (``3+4'') is associated with the total bulk-induced edge polarization on the lower (upper) edge of a square-shaped finite system.
-Interestingly, although the sum Wannier sectors, ``1+2'' and ``3+4'', have nonquantized polarizations, the difference Wannier sectors, ``1-2'' and ``4-3'', can have quantized polarizations.
-We define the Wannier polarizations in the difference sectors as, $P^{\nu_y,-}_{x, d}=P^{\nu_y}_{x, 1}-P^{\nu_y}_{x, 2}$ and $P^{\nu_y,+}_{x, d}=P^{\nu_y}_{x, 4}-P^{\nu_y}_{x, 3}$.
-The gapped Wannier bands in the difference sector may support quantized Wannier polarization and quadrupole topology.

-For this purpose, we examining the symmetry constraints on the Wannier sector polarizations [see Supplemental Material for details].
-It is found that